Head Start State and Regional Impact Report

 Millions of infants and toddlers who qualify for Early Head Start cannot access it due to limited resources and a lack of awareness.
 They are counting on us to act.
 We hope you will join us to help Early Head Start rise in communities all across this nation.

 NHSA’s Fall Leadership Institute is a four-day deep dive into the policy and advocacy issues that will impact Head Start for years to come.
-This year’s Institute will take place in Crystal City, Virginia from September 18-21, 2023.
+The Institute will take place September 23-26, 2024 in Washington D.C.

 Today, NHSA is working with Head Start leaders in states and regions in a process of renewal, shaped by a sharpened focus on addressing a critical workforce shortage and supporting staff as well five other priorities, all grounded in a centering focus on doing what is best for the children and families of Head Start to help them thrive.
 In the past year, the Head Start State and Regional Network have made critical contributions in the six focused areas—brave and bold leadership; supported staff; engaged and supported parents; strong state and local partnerships; equity in action; and innovation.
 This report serves as the highlight reel of all their important work.